shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 Ideally, for this re-enactment, you would pack up the family and drive to the nearest national park.
 However, state parks are more numerous and usually closer, so they can be an excellent alternative.
 State parks can be as stunning as national parks (for example, Niagara Falls is a state park in New York).
 Another possible option is camping out in the backyard.

 To enjoy the full “Teedie and Johnny” experience, you will need a campfire to tell stories around.
 But, you will not need a tent – just sleeping bags out under the stars!
-Or you can even simulate the outdoors by piling up some pillows, putting a flashlight in the middle to create a "fire" and then turning on a star projector.
+Or you can even simulate the outdoors inside the house by piling up some pillows, putting a flashlight in the middle to create a "fire" and then turning on a star projector.

 And, while s’mores were not invented until the 1920s, we’re sure that Teedie and Johnny would approve of adding this campfire confection to your camping experience.
 (Use the "S'mores from the oven" directions for your indoor camping trip).